zuf/html2mail/README.md

 # html2mail

-Generates html/eml stuff for your newsletters from generic html (with images in separate files).
+Console tool which generates html/eml stuff for your newsletters from html-files (support images in separate files)

 ## Examples